AstroBesat-SoftW/Smart-Plant-IoT/docs/README.en.md

 **Besat Arif ÇINGAR** — Computer Engineering

-This was a solo undergraduate thesis project — design, hardware, firmware, cloud schema, mobile/web app, biophysical modeling, and writing were all done individually.
-Sincere thanks to my advisor, **Dr. Öğr. Üyesi Halil Nusret BULUŞ**, for the guidance throughout.

 Interested in the full source, a demo, or have questions about the implementation?
 Open an issue on this repository or reach out directly.